Larry Talbot: Frankenstein Meets the Wolf Man (1943)

 This film makes significant changes to the nature of Larry Talbot's werewolf curse.
 He now changes into Wolf Man form only during a full moon, rather than every night during the werewolf season as in the original film.
 He also now remembers all of his doings as the Wolf Man.
 The film reveals that the official story for his death is that the Talbot house was invaded by a wolf, and while trying to fight it off, John Talbot struck his son instead by mistake.

 Four years later, Larry is awakened from death when grave robbers open his tomb under a full moon and remove the wolfsbane he was buried with.
-Once he realizes what happened, he is dismayed; he regards the attack by his father as his rightful death, and immortality an affliction.
+Once he realizes what happened, he is dismayed.
+Larry regards the attack by his father as his rightful death, and immortality an affliction.
 Seeking a cure for his apparent inability to die, he searches for Maleva.
-Maleva tells him Dr. Frankenstein could know how to remove his life force.
+Maleva tells him Dr. Henry Frankenstein could know how to remove his life force.
 They set out on a journey to the Frankenstein family's castle, where he hopes to find the notes of Dr. Henry Frankenstein.
 A month elapses during his search for Maleva and journey to meet Dr. Frankenstein, bringing another full moon.
-During his transformation into a werewolf, he falls into the castle's frozen catacombs and revives Frankenstein monster.
-Finding that the monster is unable to locate the notes of the recently deceased doctor, Larry seeks out Baroness Elsa Frankenstein, hoping she knows their hiding place.
-The Frankenstein monster crashes the village festival.
+During his transformation into a werewolf, he falls into the castle's frozen catacombs and revives Frankenstein's monster.
+Finding that the monster is unable to locate the notes of the recently deceased doctor, Larry seeks out Ludwig Frankenstein's daughter Baroness Elsa Frankenstein, hoping she knows their hiding place.
+Frankenstein's monster crashes the village festival.
 Elsa gives the notes to Larry and Dr. Mannering, who has tracked Larry across Europe, so that they may be used to drain all life from both Larry and the monster.
-However, Dr. Mannering's desire to see the monster at full strength leads him to instead transfers Larry's life to the monster.
-Elsa attempts to stop this procedure, and as a result Larry's life is not fully transferred.
-The procedure takes place on the night of a full moon, and Larry is transformed just as the monster regains his strength.
-After the monster carries off Elsa, the Wolf Man attacks him, and the two title characters are swept away by a flood that results when the local tavern owner blows up the town dam to drown the castle's inhabitants.
+However, Dr. Mannering's desire to see Frankenstein's monster at full strength leads him to instead transfer Larry's life to the monster.
+Elsa attempts to stop this procedure.
+As a result, Larry's life is not fully transferred.
+The procedure takes place on the night of a full moon and Larry is transformed just as Frankenstein's monster regains his strength.
+After Frankenstein's monster carries off Elsa, the Wolf Man attacks him and the two title characters are swept away by a flood that results when the local tavern owner blows up the town dam to drown the castle's inhabitants.